Roma captain Florenzi joins Valencia on loan

 Valencia have now confirmed they have reached an agreement with Roma for Florenzi to sign on loan for the rest of 2019-20.

-Los Ches sits seventh in LaLiga, though are just four points behind third-placed Sevilla.
+Los Ches sit seventh in LaLiga, though are just four points behind third-placed Sevilla.